HumpityDumpityDumber/knees-dots-installer/README.md

 ⚠️ **!!
 WARNING !!
 This is my personal dotfiles installer and not *fully* intended for public use!** ⚠️

 This repository contains my personal dotfiles and configuration setup.
-It is tailored specifically for my workflow, preferences, and system. **Use at your own risk** - installing these dotfiles may overwrite your existing configurations. ***Below you can read about configurations you may want to change, since they are tailored to me.***
+It is tailored specifically for my workflow, preferences, and system. **Use at your own risk!** Installing these dotfiles will overwrite your existing config files for certain apps.
+The full list can be seen in the "Whats Included" section below. ***Below you can read about configurations you may want to change, since they are tailored to me.***

 ## Overview